ECB pledge pushes Italy yields down at auction

 LONDON British shares lost 0.2 percent on Tuesday, weighed by banking stocks as a week of full-year earnings releases for major listed banks began with HSBC's profit slump.

-MILAN Italian three-year borrowing costs fell to their lowest in almost two years at an auction on Thursday, adding to signs the euro zone's debt crisis has been tempered by bold action by the European Central Bank.
+MILAN Italian three-year borrowing costs fell to their lowest in almost two years at an auction on Thursday, adding to signs that the euro zone's debt crisis may be easing after strong moves by the European Central Bank.

-The Treasury also paid lower yields to sell its first 15 year bond in more than a year, indicating longer-term borrowing was also benefitting from the ECB's plan for buying bonds issued by the governments struggling most with high debt.
+The Treasury also paid lower yields to sell its first 15 year bond in more than a year, indicating longer maturities too are benefitting from the ECB's plan for buying bonds issued by the euro zone members struggling most with high public debt.

-"The very fact that the Treasury issued its longest-dated conventional bond since Italy was sucked into the euro zone crisis last summer says much about the dramatic improvement in sentiment towards the periphery," said Nicholas Spiro of Spiro Sovereign Strategy.

-Debt markets have eased much of the pressure on the two bigger euro zone economies now in the line of fire in the crisis since ECB President Mario Draghi made a pledge in late July to do all that was needed to defend the euro.

 "It really does go to show how much optimism there is on the back of the OMT (ECB bond-buying plan)," said Marc Ostwald, a strategist at Monument Securities.

+A ruling on Wednesday by Germany's top court giving its backing to the euro zone's new rescue fund - and allowing the ECB to act should it be asked by a government - has added to the positive sentiment.

+Italy sold the maximum targeted amount of 6.5 billion euros of bonds, a higher size than recent mid-month sales.

-Analysts said reopening the 15-year bond for the first time since July 2011 denoted confidence and was important because it allowed Rome to marginally offset the moderate decline in its average debt maturity.
+Analysts said reopening the 15-year bond for the first time since July 2011 denoted confidence and was important because it allowed Italy to marginally offset the moderate decline in its average debt maturity.

+They noted however that the bid-to-cover ratio on the three-year issue had fallen to 1.485 from 1.732, taking some gloss off an otherwise solid auction.

+"There is decent demand out there for risk and peripheral paper and obviously yesterday's German court ruling and last week's ECB announcement have underpinned this move," said Michael Leister, rate strategist at Commerzbank in London.

 The auction yield on the 2015 BTP fell to 2.75 percent from 4.65 percent at the previous sale in mid-July, a shade under the rate the Treasury paid in mid-March 2012 and the lowest level since October 2010.

-Rome had skewed the auction towards this maturity, which is benefitting from signals the ECB plan will target bonds of up to three years, and managed to sell the top targeted amount of 4 billion euros.
+Rome had skewed the auction towards this maturity and managed to sell its top targeted amount of 4 billion euros.

 (Reporting by Silvia Aloisi and London bonds desk, editing by Patrick Graham)